rjzupkoii/PSU-CIDD-Burkina-Faso/README.md

 This repository contains configuration, GIS, analysis files used for modeling the prevalence of malaria (*P. falciparum*) in Burkina Faso.
 These configurations are primarily intended to study 1) the development of antimalarial resistance in the parasite, and 2) possible interventions that the National Malaria Control Programme can implement.

-The main repository for the simulation can be found at [maciekboni/PSU-CIDD-Malaria-Simulation](https://github.com/maciekboni/PSU-CIDD-Malaria-Simulation)
+The origin repository for the simulation can be found at [maciekboni/PSU-CIDD-Malaria-Simulation](https://github.com/maciekboni/PSU-CIDD-Malaria-Simulation), although the studies in this repository are intended to be run against 4.0.0 and 4.0.x versions that can be found under [rjzupkoii/PSU-CIDD-Malaria-Simulation](https://github.com/rjzupkoii/PSU-CIDD-Malaria-Simulation).

 ## Organization